Hoping

 Faith & Formation

-Faith, for me, has not been a straight line or a settled possession.
-It ignited once—but has formed slowly since, shaped through practice and doubt, loss and return.
+Faith, since then, has not been a straight line or a settled possession.
+It ignited brilliantly once, but has been formed and reformed slowly over time—shaped by life, unknowing, spiritual injury, doubt, loss, practice, and return.

 There was a season of unlearning—what many now call deconstruction.
-It was disorienting and costly, marked by questioning, rejection, and the unraveling of voices that had once claimed authority.
-I felt lost, though even then I sensed that something deeper was being held.
+It was disorienting and costly, marked by questioning and the unraveling of voices that had once claimed authority.
+At times I felt lost, though even then I sensed that something deeper was holding me.

-In this current season, I immersed myself again—entering seminary, returning to Scripture, and re-centering on Jesus within the story of the Hebrew Scriptures.
-What emerged was not a new faith, but a re-integrated one: grounded again in who God truly is, and in the infinite, unconditional love that has always been at the center.
+In this current season I immersed myself again—entering seminary, returning to Scripture, and re-centering on Jesus within the story of the Hebrew Scriptures.
+What emerged was not a new faith, but a re-integrated one: grounded again in who God truly is, and in the self-giving love that stands at the center of the gospel.

-Or perhaps I was never lost at all—only finding what had been there all along.
+Or perhaps I was only rediscovering what had been there all along.

 Hope is not a conclusion.